NEW

 Scree plot — how much each component adds

 Plain EnglishEach bar shows how much more variation the next component explains.
-The jump from bar 4 to bar 5 is tiny — that's the elbow where we stop.
+The jump from bar 4 to bar 5 is small — that's the elbow where adding more components stops being meaningful.

 Feature loadings matrix